Your referencing must be comprehensive, accurate and consistent.

 This is a footnote style used in Newcastle Law School.
 If you are using EndNote, there is an OSCOLA 4th style available (you need to choose OSCOLA_4th_edn style in EndNote rather than OSCOLA 4th).

-See the Law Subject Guide for more information.
+See the OSCOLA section of this library guide for more information.